Winter season guide for homeowners:

 Improve indoor air quality

-Furnace filters — Change forced air heating system air filters monthly.
+Furnace filters — Change forced air heating system air filters according to manufacturer’s recommendations.
 Make a clean break into winter with a fresh filter instead of using last year’s used goods.

 Air registers, baseboard heaters and radiators — Regularly dusting off these heat sources will improve the energy efficiency of your home.